Spicadox/TwitCastingDownloader/README.md

 Based on user specification all videos will either be downloaded(default) or m3u8 link can be scraped to a csv file.
 TwitCastingDownloader can not only support whole channel download/scrape, but also single link download/scrape.
 Twitdl can also download locked videos given a passcode or passcode file is included, though this feature requires users to download selenium and chromedriver.
 The downloading of locked videos only work when trying to download the entire channel.
+Update 4/15/2021: Due to recent changes to Twitcasting, downloads of videos are set at 1x speed, meaning the time it takes to download a video is equivalent to the video length.
+This was done to avoid the 502 error(rate limiting) imposed by Twitcasting.

 ### Installation